DoTheEvo/XCPng-basics/README.md

 In 2022 Broadcom announced the plan to buy VMware for $60 billion and the search for ESXi replacement started.

+### Proxmox

-* **Proxmox** - The absolute front runner, debian based, **huge active community**, dozens of tech youtubers, a proven solution being out there for **20 years**.
+The absolute front runner, debian based, **huge active community**, dozens of tech youtubers, a proven solution being out there for **20 years**.
 Made in Austria.<br>
 Tried it and it looked good.
 Bit complicated, bit unpolished, but very powerful.
 The thing is that I never felt drawn to it.
 Felt like I would be spending a lot of time learning the ins and outs to match the confidence I had in esxi.
-  And while that's expected, it's still a chore, still an annoyance kinda force on you.<br>
+And while that's expected, it's still a chore, still an annoyance forced on you.<br>
 This made me want to stick longer with esxi and let proxmox cook, get few more major releases and improvements as vmware refuges start to give input and money.

+### XCPng

-* **XCPng** - Seen it mentioned and had a spare Fujitsu P558 with i3-9100 to test it on.
+Seen it mentioned and had a spare Fujitsu P558 with i3-9100 to test it on.
 After I wrapped my head around the need to deploy Xen Orchestra somewhere else, it felt like everything was simple and **it just worked with minimal effort**.
 And that apparently is what makes me enthusiastic about stuff.

 * Tried to spin **win11 24H2** and it just worked without manually dealing with TPM.
 The VM creation did not feel overwhelming with 19 options and settings and choices which are all opportunities for a fuck up.
   Once RDPed in, it felt fast and responsive, without anything weird happening and without being send to read 5 pages on how to tweak it to improve performance.
-  * Tried to spin **arch linux**, no problem, zero pauses to read up on what to do to get uefi boot working, or dealing with secure boot or whatever.
+* Tried to spin **arch linux**, no problem, zero pauses to read up on what to do to get uefi boot working, or some dealings with secure boot.
+No issues, no complications, no refusal to turn off when told to turn off.
-    No complications.
 * Tried **igpu passthrough** in to that arch to test jellyfin in docker.. and it was just pushing a slider next to the igpu and a restart of the host and then in the VM settings picking the igpu from a list.
-  * Tried to deploy **opnsense** with wan side and lan side networks and some win VM that would be only connected to the opnsense LAN side.. and it also just straight up worked, no complicated menus and options, no spending time reading or googling.
+* Tried to deploy **opnsense** with wan side and lan side networks and some win VM that would be only connected to the opnsense LAN side.. and it also just straight up worked, no complicated menus and options, no spending lot of time reading and investigating.
 * Tried **snaphots** and it was simple.
 Though they are simple in all hypervisors I guess.
 * Tried **to backup a VM** to a network share and it seemed ok, also **rolling snapshots** just worked with simple scheduling.
   Though in backups there are more options and menus and terms that will require reading and testing...  but even this basic intuitive stuff beats the free esxi with the ghetto script.
 * Tried **migrating a VM from esxi** and it was also ridiculously easy.
   Just giving the ip and credentials, selecting which VM to migrate and what kind of system it is.
   Though it took \~5 hours for a 90GB vmkd.

 The **webUI** of XO has a bit of an [amateurish vibe](https://i.imgur.com/yuUfUhp.png) compared to proxmox or esxi, but generally it's clean and simple.